 I chose to discuss Insurance Claims in this blog because when the time comes, some business owners have never been through the process and may not know what to expect.

 As you can imagine, there are many different scenarios that can cause damage or loss to your property.
-It could be the effects of a variety of storms, an accident, fire, or an intentional attack on your building.
+It could be the effects of a variety of storms, an accident, fire, or vandalism damages on your building.
 The number one tip that I can give you is to call your insurance company in all circumstances (after you call the emergency services if necessary, of course).
 When someone else is to blame for the damage of your property, do not rely solely on their insurance company to handle the claim because it often slows down the process.
 Get your insurance provider involved early to assist you with communicating with the other insurance company and expedite the process.

 Below, are typical questions that may be asked when you call your insurance company, according to www.nationwide.com:

 - When did the loss or damage happen?

 - How did the loss or damage happen?

 - What actions have you taken since the loss or damage happened?

 - What is the approximate cost of repair or replacement?

 Your insurance company understands that you may not know all the answers to these questions during the initial phone call, but it’s a starting point to help determine the value of your loss or damage.